 Ama Dablam means ‘Mother’s Necklace’ in Sherpa language.
 When we see from a distance, the mountain looks like a mother protecting her child.
 The view from Thyanboche is worth of a million dollars.

 Popularly known as the ‘Matterhorn of the Himalaya’ the overwhelming, ice-coated granite pyramid of Ama Dablam (6,856m/22,494ft) dominates the sky above the trekker’s trail to the Everest Base Camp.
 The 30-day Ama Dablam Expedition begins in Kathmandu with sightseeing of the UNESCO World Heritage Sites.
 Next, we fly to Lukla and begin trekking.
 We trek in the beautiful Everest trail before beginning our summit of Ama Dablam.

-If you’re comfortable with experiencing the once in a life time moment then you could conquer the world by conquering the world’s tallest peak Mount Everest.
+If you’re comfortable with experiencing the once in a lifetime moment when you could conquer the world by conquering the world’s tallest peak Mount Everest.
 Best of luck!

-The following is the Ama Dablam Expedition itinerary.
+The following is the Expedition itinerary Ama Dablam.
 As per the need and desire of the tourists, it could be modified to cover more places.

 Day 1 – Arrival in Kathmandu (1,350m/4,428ft)

 Day – Fly to Lukla (2,800m/9,184ft) then trek to Phakding (2,652m/8,700ft): 40 min flight, 3-4 hours trek